 What is the Difference Between Lava and Magma?

 Lava vs Magma

-• So magma is deep underground, while lava is the hot mixture of gases and molten rocks that comes out of the volcano.||Magma is the molten rock material deep inside earth’s crust.|
+|Lava is the hot mixture of gases and molten rocks that come out of the volcano.||Magma is the molten rock material deep inside earth’s crust.|